 Why You May Need 1099-Q

-This form is sent to investors who received a distribution from a Coverdell Education Savings Account (ESA) or Section 529 Plan.
-Generally, taxpayers do not need to pay taxes on distributions that are less than or equal to qualified education expenses.
+Form 1099-Q is sent to investors who received a distribution from a Coverdell Education Savings Account (ESA) or Section 529 Plan.
+Generally, taxpayers do not need to pay taxes on distributions that are less than or equal to qualified education expenses .

-Tips On Mutual Fund Tax Filing With 1099 Forms
+Bottom Line: Tips On Mutual Fund 1099 Tax Forms

-1099 forms are generally sent to both the IRS and to the individual tax payer from the institution (i.e. mutual fund company or bank) who distributed the dividend, capital gain, interest or cash withdrawal.
+1099 forms are generally sent to both the IRS and to the individual taxpayer from the institution (i.e. mutual fund company or bank) who distributed the dividend, capital gain, interest or cash withdrawal.
 Therefore it is not always required for the individual to send their copy to the IRS with their tax filing.
-However it is necessary to retain the 1099s and other documents that provide supportive evidence of your taxable and non-taxable activity.
-In other words, investors should be prepared for tax audits, which will require documentation of your tax filings.

 Disclaimer: Consult with your tax specialist about proper tax filing requirements.
 You may also visit IRS.gov for standard filing procedures.
 The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.